Many investors see options trading as little more than a way to add speculative leverage to their portfolios.

 I’m going to use the heavily traded S&P 500 ETF (SPY) for my example, but you can apply this technique to any stock or ETF in your portfolio.

 Let’s say we own 100 shares of SPY and would like to protect our return going forward.
 We still want to hold the ETF and participate in further upside.
-But we also realize that the ETF has had an incredible run over the last few years and want some downside protection, specifically over the short to intermediate term.
+But we also realize that the ETF has had an incredible run and want some downside protection, specifically over the short term.

 I don’t want to sell calls that are too far out of the money because I want to bring in a decent amount of premium to cover most, if not all, of the protective put I’m going to buy.

-The SPY February 20, 2026, 700 call fits the bill.
-We can sell the 700 call option for roughly $6.68, or $668 per call.
-We can now use the $668 from the call sold to help finance the put contract needed to achieve our goal of protecting returns.
+The SPY May 15, 2026, 710 call fits the bill.
+We can sell the 710 call option for roughly $6.45, or $645 per call.
+We can now use the $645 from the call sold to finance the put contract needed to achieve our goal of protecting returns.

 2. The next and final step is to find an appropriate protective put to purchase.
 There are many different ways to approach this step, mostly centered around which expiration cycle to use.
 Should we go out 30 days to expiration?
 60 days?
 120 days?
 It really is up to you to decide.

-*If you wanted to lower the cost of your puts you could simply buy a put at a lower strike.
+*If you wanted to lower the cost of your puts, you could simply buy a put at a lower strike.
 You would give up some downside protection by doing so, but the cost of the protective put would be less.
+By that same token, if you’d like longer-running insurance, you can move your expiration date out further, but you’ll either need to pay some premium for it or accept a lower strike price.

 But the key reason to use the strategy is not about making additional returns, it’s about protecting profits.

-And through using a collar option strategy, in this instance, you are protected if SPY falls below 665 (where we purchased our put option).
-Essentially, at a premium of under 1% of your portfolio position (for the initial collar), you can insure your position against a sharp pullback.
+And through using a collar option strategy, in this instance, you are protected if SPY falls below 680 (where we purchased our put option).
+Essentially, in exchange for capping your upside (plus a small net credit of $26 per 100 shares), you can insure your position against a sharp pullback.

-Options investing using collars limits your risk at an incredibly low cost and allows you to participate in further, albeit limited, upside profit potential.
-I’m certain you won’t regret adding this easy, yet effective options strategy to your investment toolbelt.
+Options investing using collars limits your risk at an incredibly low (or no) cost and allows you to participate in further, albeit limited, upside profit potential.
+I’m certain you won’t regret adding this easy, yet effective options strategy to your investment tool belt.

 [author_ad]